capnproto/capnproto/doc/install.md

 ### Building with Automake

+_If you are using Mac OSX, you'll need to follow the modified instructions in the next section._

 If setting up Ekam is too much work for you, you can also build with Automake.

 1. Make sure the [Google Test](https://googletest.googlecode.com/) headers are in your include